Brooke McCarty-Williams

-Brooke Michelle McCarty-Williams (born October 2, 1995) is an American professional basketball player who played for the Dallas Wings of the Women's National Basketball Association (WNBA).
+Brooke Michelle McCarty-Williams (born October 2, 1995) is an American former professional basketball player who played for the Dallas Wings of the Women's National Basketball Association (WNBA).
 She currently plays for Luleå Basket in the Swedish Basketball League.

 College career

 McCarty-Williams starred for Texas as soon as she arrived on campus, making the Big 12 All-Freshman team in her first year, 2015.
 She continued on to make the All Big 12 First Team in each of the next three seasons.
 In 2018, her senior year, she was also a USA Today Third Team All-American, and a AP All American Honorable Mention.
 She was also named to the Big 12 Tournament team in her senior season.
 In total, she played in 139 games for the Longhorns, scoring 1,619 points.